demandio/ember-prerender/README.md

 Depending on your app, you may have to tweak when the prerenderReady event is fired by overriding willTransition in your routes so that it returns a deferred promise.
-Ember-prerender will set window.isPrerender to true if you app needs to know how it is being loaded.
+Ember-prerender sets window.isPrerender to true so that your app can see how it is being loaded.

 ## Web Server Setup ##